Internet of things: Social Internet of things

-Social Internet of things (SIoT) is a new kind of IoT that focuses the importance of social interaction and relationship between IoT devices.
+Social Internet of things (SIoT) is a new kind of IoT that focuses on the importance of social interaction and relationships between IoT devices.
 SIoT is a pattern of how cross-domain IoT devices enabling application to application communication and collaboration without human intervention in order to serve their owners with autonomous services, and this only can be realized when gained low-level architecture support from both IoT software and hardware engineering.

 Social Network for IoT Devices (Not Human)

-IoT defines a device with an identity like a citizen in a community and connect them to the Internet to provide services to its users.
+IoT defines a device with an identity like a citizen in a community and connects them to the Internet to provide services to its users.
 SIoT defines a social network for IoT devices only to interact with each other for different goals that to serve human.

 How is SIoT different from IoT?

 SIoT is different from the original IoT in terms of the collaboration characteristics.
-IoT is passive, it was set to serve for dedicated purposes with existing IoT devices in predetermined system.
+IoT is passive; it was set to serve for dedicated purposes with existing IoT devices in a predetermined system.
 SIoT is active, it was programmed and managed by AI to serve for unplanned purposes with mix and match of potential IoT devices from different systems that benefit its users.

 Function

-IoT devices built-in with sociability will broadcast their abilities or functionalities, and at the same time discovers, shares information, monitors, navigates and groups with other IoT devices in the same or nearby network realizing SIoT and facilitating useful service compositions in order to help its users proactively in every day's life especially during emergency.
+IoT devices with built-in sociability are able to broadcast their abilities or functionality, which can be used to discover and share information with other IoT devices in the same or nearby network, realizing SIoT.
+Facilitating further functionality with these abilities could be helpful during emergencies.